-Bomb disposal experts spent an hour disarming a British bomb after thousands were forced to evacuate.
-Construction workers often unearth unexploded bombs in Germany and authorities are forced to act quickly.
+Bomb disposal experts have spent an hour disarming a British bomb after thousands were forced to evacuate.

-Construction workers discovered the British bomb late Wednesday in Düsseldorf-Rath.
-City administrators set up a one-kilometer (0.62-mile) safety cordon around the bomb.
+Construction workers discovered the British bomb on Wednesday in Düsseldorf-Rath.
+City administrators set up a one-kilometre safety cordon around the bomb.

-One hour after experts went in the fire department announced the success.
-“All clear!
-The bomb is defused, the closures are lifted,” the fire brigage posted online.
+One hour after experts went in, the local fire department announced the success, posting online “All clear!
+The bomb is defused, the closures are lifted.”

 The city of Düsseldorf posted updates to residents on Twitter and warned residents “there is no guarantee that the bomb will not explode in the process (of defusal).”